Indo-Guyanese: History

 Indian immigration to the British West Indies was triggered by Great Britain's decision in the 1830s to outlaw the enslavement of labour brought from Africa.
-Newly emancipated Africans were suddenly able to choose where to live and what to do, which led sugar plantation owners to look elsewhere.
-After recruiting from other countries, colonial recruitment turned to British India.
+Newly emancipated Africans wanted livable wages and the British did not want to comply.
+This led sugar plantation owners to look elsewhere for workers.
+After they recruited from other countries, colonial recruitment turned to British India.

 The indentured labour system became the replacement system for slavery in British Guiana.
-Persisting for 75 years, this system of indentured servitude presented its own forms of injustices, creating conflict with Indian nationalists, who finally pushed for its cessation in 1917.
+Persisting for 75 years, this system of indentured servitude presented its own forms of injustices, creating conflict with Indian nationalists.
+They pushed for its end in 1917.
 One major distinction between slavery and the indentured immigrant experience was that the indentured labourers from India had agreed to immigration, signing contracts that bound them to a plantation for five years, while earning a small, fixed daily wage.
-After five additional years working in Guiana (for a total of 10 years), they would then be entitled to either receive passage back to India or to stay in Guiana and receive land and money to start their own businesses.
+After five additional years working in Guiana (for a total of 10 years), survivors would be entitled either to receive passage back to India or to stay in Guiana and receive land and money to start their own businesses.

-396 Indian immigrants arrived from Calcutta in 1838, but a reported total of over 230,000 indentured labourers arrived from India over the ensuing 80 years.
+In 1838, some 396 Indian immigrants arrived in British Guiana from Calcutta.
+Over the ensuing 80 years, a reported total of more than 230,000 indentured labourers arrived from India.

-For its first 25 years, indentured recruits were drawn largely from small towns in and around Calcutta, but people were recruited from as far as Sri Lanka.
-Other groups of recruits spoke the Tamil and Telugu of South India.
+For the first 25 years, indentured recruits were drawn largely from small towns in and around Calcutta, but people were recruited from as far as Sri Lanka.

-The backbone of all recruiting operations were professional recruiters, assisted by paid local agents called "Arkatis" in North India and "Maistris" in South India.
+As with indentured servitude in North America, the backbone of all recruiting operations were professional recruiters, assisted by paid local agents called "Arkatis" in North India and "Maistris" in South India.
 Intimidation, coercion, and deception were common, as were illegal practices, such as kidnapping and forced detention.
-An example of deception related to labourers who signed to immigrate to Surinam; recruiters would pronounce the country as "Sri-Ram," which then would become the names of two Hindu deities with complex but very positive connotations.
+An example of deception related to labourers who signed to immigrate to Surinam; recruiters would pronounce the country as "Sri-Ram," which would be perceived as the names of two Hindu deities with complex but very positive connotations.

-In addition to having to deal with lack of freedoms, intense heat, and brutal working conditions, these indentured servants were largely met with hostility from the newly-freed African population, whose opportunity to earn a living was undercut by the very low wages paid to the Indian immigrants.
+In addition to having to deal with lack of freedoms, intense heat, and brutal working conditions, these indentured servants were largely met with hostility from the newly freed African population.
+Their chance to earn a living was undercut by the very low wages paid to the Indian immigrants.

 Monuments

-On 5 May 1988, a bronze sculpture of the Whitby who brought the first labourers to British Guiana was presented to the people of Guyana by the Indian government.
+On 5 May 1988, a bronze sculpture of the Whitby, the ship which carried the first labourers to British Guiana, was presented to the people of Guyana by the Indian government.
 It is located in the Guyana National Park in Georgetown.

 On 5 May 2019, the Indian Immigration Monument was unveiled by president David A. Granger.
 It is located in Palmyra near the Berbice Bridge.
 The compound near the monument has a visitor's gallery, several fountains and a playground.